jadybea/cleaning_data_assaignment/README.md

 * variables are interconnected (for example vectorial parts of the same movement),
 * it is easier for the readers to understand the structure of the data while still fulfilling the criteria of a tidy dataset and allowing easy data analysis in the next step.

-For ideas to clean the dataset, I used the following references beside the video lectures found on the course page:
+For ideas about cleaning this data set, I used the following references beside the video lectures found on the course page:

 * Hadley Wickham.
 Tidy data.
 The Journal of Statistical Software, vol. 59, 2014.
 * https://class.coursera.org/getdata-014/forum/thread?thread_id=31